johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 'sudo chmod 777 /usr/local/bin/txt2rings`

-Now we need a script to record a video of a qr-code parade being displayed on a smartphone.
+Now we need a script to record a video of a qr-code parade being displayed on a smartphone and extract the text from it.
-execute the following command:
+Execute the following command:
 `sudo leafpad /usr/local/bin/recvid`